 The dispute process for each platform will require a different level of communication.
 On some sites, you’ll be able to argue your case and provide evidence to dispute a review.
 On others, you’ll get no more than a report button.

-Each site has its own guidelines.
-Grounds for removal will vary by review site.
+Each site has its own guidelines, and grounds for removal will vary by review site.
 Some sites take less than two business days to respond to a dispute.

 Yelp offers these reasons for reporting in its dropdown menu: